justland/just-func/schema-specs/README.md

 ```

 The `specs.jsonc` contains the schema of the tests.
-If your IDE supports json-schema, such as Visual Studio Code,
+If your IDE supports `json-schema`, such as Visual Studio Code,
 you can use it to validate the tests,
 making sure the tests are written correctly.

-The `completion.jsonc` is a loosen version of `specs.jsonc`.
+The `completion.jsonc` is a loose version of `specs.jsonc`.
 It is used to aid writing tests.
 In some IDE, such as Visual Studio Code,
-it does not show a particular `identifier` in the auto completion if the data does not satisfy all constraints such as `minItems`.
+it does not show a particular `identifier` in the auto-completion if the data does not satisfy all constraints such as `minItems`.
-This `completion.jsonc` removes those constraint so that the IDE will show the complete list of `identifier` so that it is easier to write tests.
+This `completion.jsonc` removes those constraints so that the IDE will show the complete list of `identifier` so that it is easier to write tests.

 The `schema.jsonc` contains the schema extension for that particular module.
 For `draft-07`, it contains the base schema as well as the schema extension because it does not support dynamic extension.